SAP/ai-sdk-js/CONTRIBUTING.md

 - Delete the draft release.
 - Delete the version tag.

-Then you can fix the error on the state before the release and try again.
+Then you can fix the error and try again from the state before the release.

 ## Contributing Code or Documentation